The Strat: Carl Icahn ownership

-In the years after Icahn took over, Stupak sometimes visited the Stratosphere's Top of the World restaurant but was otherwise disinterested in the resort.
+In the years after Icahn took over, Stupak sometimes visited the Stratosphere's Top of the World restaurant but was otherwise uninterested in the resort.
 In 2001, Stupak said that he felt prouder when he opened his earlier casinos on the site in 1974 and 1979.
 Stupak stated his biggest disappointment with the Stratosphere was not being able to have it built out to 1,825 feet.
 He said, "I don't want to be the guy who built a tall tower in Las Vegas.
 I want to be the guy who built the tallest structure in the world."

 In 1999, ownership switched to American Real Estate Partners, and Icahn remained as the controlling investor.
 A new 5000 sqft sportsbook was added that year.
 Revenue saw improvement in 2000, and approximately 8,000 people visited the tower daily.
 The resort had 2,200 employees.

 Construction of the unfinished hotel tower resumed on April 14, 2000.
 The tower, with 24 stories, was topped off on November 2, 2000.
 The $65 million project included 1,002 rooms, a 67000 sqft pool and recreation area, and a coffee shop.
 Excluding the new tower, the hotel had 1,444 rooms.
 The new project was meant to improve business at the casino and its retail mall, the Tower Shops.
 The new facilities were opened in mid-2001.
 The casino floor was brightened and the resort's buffet was expanded as part of the renovation project.

 Icahn planned for the Stratosphere to target value-conscious visitors.
 Focusing on this demographic, Icahn turned the Stratosphere into a profitable business.
 The hotel's room rates were among the lowest for a Las Vegas resort.
 The casino's poker room was closed in early 2001, as it was not a significant source of revenue, and it conflicted with the renovation plans.
 In 2001, the tower was temporarily closed following the September 11 attacks, out of concern that it could be a target for terrorists.

 In 2003, several additions were being considered, including a convention center, a nightclub, and an indoor go-cart track.
 In 2004, ownership of the Stratosphere was transferred to Icahn's new company, American Casino & Entertainment Properties (ACEP).
 Refurbishments were underway on its sign, porte-cochère, and valet area.
 The resort also opened a topless pool area on the hotel's 25th floor known as Beach Club 25, later renamed Radius.
 The Beach Club 25 area had previously served as the resort's original pool, until the 2001 renovation.
 The topless pool concept was introduced to appeal to the Stratosphere's European visitors, and to attract a younger demographic that had become increasingly common in Las Vegas.
-The topless pool area operates in addition to a separate, family friendly pool on the hotel's eighth floor.
+The topless pool area operates in addition to a separate, non-topless pool on the hotel's eighth floor.